MaxiBoether/strategic-routing/router/README.md

 ## Input and Output Data Format
 Due to historic reasons, we are using MATSim's graph and plan format.
 We refer to the MATSim user guide for details (https://www.matsim.org/docs/userguide/).
-Unfortunately, we cannot provide you with our graph representing on Berlin.
-The idea in the `plans.xml` file is that you can specify multiple persons with the same OD-pair (and starting time) to set how many people should be routed.
-SAP is solved for each OD-pair.
-The framework outputs a plans.xml that can be executed in the MATSim simulator.
+Unfortunately, we cannot provide you with our graph of Berlin.
+The idea of the `plans.xml` file is that you can specify multiple persons with the same OD-pair (and starting time) to set how many people should be routed.
+This is defined by an  MATSim plans file without any routes, just the OD-pair(s, each OD-pair repeated as often as your demand is).
+The strategy is applied for each OD-pair.
+The framework outputs a plans.xml with the calculated routes that can be executed in the MATSim simulator.

 This means you can validate your (and our) algorithms in simulation settings.
 We recommend Simunto Via for visulization.
 Unfortunately, we did not have the time